Reflections on creating Hawaiian Floral Leis

 By, Tabitha Miki Floral Designer for Jolene Kaneshige Photography

 What is the difference, you ask?
-Lei po’o refers to any lei that is worn around the head.
-Wili style is a technique that involves twisting or wrapping of the material into the piece.
+Lei poo refers to any lei that is worn around the head.
+Wili style is a technique that involves twisting or wrapping of the material onto the base to create the lei.
 Haku is a technique that utilizes braiding to incorporate plant and/or flower material into the lei, also usually worn around the head.

 It was this type of passing down of information and building of relationships between the generations that I appreciated about lei making, a preservation of knowledge and culture, but not only did you learn the skill itself, it was an expression of love and artistry!
 Hawaiians have created such a breath-taking wearable art form!
 I doubt many people realize the time and love that goes into one of these pieces of art, unless they too have created such a work of art themselves!
 It isn’t only making the lei, but preparing the flowers and/or plant material you will be using as well.

 The materials are not long lasting so it cannot be done too far in advance or too close to the time needed either as it takes several hours to create.
 Creating the lei truly does involves time management skills, but once a schedule has been planned out the process of making the lei is very enjoyable and calming.
 After the lei has been completed it is so satisfying to see this beautiful wearable art piece that you are giving as a gift!
 It is a gift of love!
 So how fitting to give this gift as a small token to the one you want to propose to?
 Whether you make it yourself or buy the wili style lei poo,or a haku, the love and work that goes into it is truly a gift of love and beauty!